Understanding and Estimating the Execution Time of Quantum Circuits: Results

 \subsubsection{The overall performance of the model in predicting the execution times of quantum circuits on simulators}

-Based on the evaluation method and metrics described in \ref{sec:evaluatino}, in a 10-fold cross-validation, we evaluate the performance of our model for predicting the execution times of the quantum circuits on simulators.
+Based on the evaluation methods and metrics described in Section~\ref{sec:evaluatino}, we evaluate the performance of our model in predicting the execution times of quantum circuits on simulators using a test set comprising 10\% of the entire dataset.
+The test set, with 302 data instances, is relatively large to provide a robustness evaluation of the model performance.
 Table~\ref{tab:prediction results on simulators} shows the evaluation results.

 In Table~\ref{tab:prediction results on simulators}, the \textbf{Full Features} row shows the results when all the features (both global features and graph features) are used to train the model.
 The \textbf{Graph Features Only} and \textbf{Global Features Only} rows indicate the results of the model assessment when we only use the graph features and the global features, respectively, for training the model.
 The last two rows in the table show the results when we trained and evaluated the models using only the data corresponding to the simulators \texttt{FakeWashington} and \texttt{FakeSherbrooke}, respectively, using all the features.